mhearne-usgs/comcatapps/README.md

 If you already have one of these two distributions installed, then you can try installing the dependencies and this package by following the steps below, for Mac users:

- - `curl https://raw.githubusercontent.com/mhearne-usgs/comcatapps/master/mac_environment.yml -o environment.yml`
- - `conda env update -f=environment.yml`
- - `pip install --upgrade git+git://github.com/usgs/earthquake-impact-utils.git`
- - `pip install --upgrade git+git://github.com/usgs/libcomcat.git`
- - `pip install --upgrade git+git://github.com/usgs/MapIO.git`
- - `pip install --upgrade git+git://github.com/mhearne-usgs/comcatapps.git`

-If this fails for any reason, you can try creating a new conda virtual environment by doing the following:
+Create a new conda virtual environment by doing the following:

  - `git clone https://github.com/mhearne-usgs/comcatapps.git`
  - `cd comcatapps`
  - `bash install.sh`
+ - `conda activate comcatapps`
  - `cd ..`
  - `pip install comcatapps`

-If you use the second approach, you will need to run `source activate comcatapps` before using the programs found in this repository.
+You will need to run `conda activate comcatapps` before using the programs found in this repository, particularly if you regularly use other virtual environments.

 The first program included in this package is called "shakestack.py", which allows a user to search for ShakeMaps in a given study area, and "stack" them on a grid defined by the study area